DATE: May 18, 2015

 REQUIRED LICENSES, CERTIFICATIONS AND REGISTRATIONS:

-I. Must possess a valid Minnesota drivers license.
+I. Must possess and be able to maintain a valid Class D Minnesota driver’s license.

 EQUIPMENT AND TOOL USE AND OPERATION:

 I. Employee must be capable of operating miscellaneous tools and equipment relative to this position which shall include but not limited to motor vehicles, communication equipment, computers, copy machines, fax machines, measuring equipment, leveling devices and calculators.

 High school graduate or equivalent degree and one of the following:

 I. The normal work day is between 8:00 am. to 5:00 pm., Monday through Friday with overtime as needed and directed.